moj-analytical-services/mojap-metadata/README.md

 pip install 'mojap-metadata[arrow] @ git+https://github.com/moj-analytical-services/mojap-metadata'
 ```

-This means we can continuely add converters (as submodules) and add optional package dependencies ([see pyproject.toml](./pyproject.toml) ) without making the default install any less lightweight. `mojap_metadata` would only error if someone tries to import a converter subclass that with having the additional dependencies dependencies installed).
+This means we can add converters (as submodules) and add optional package dependencies ([see pyproject.toml](./pyproject.toml) ) while keeping the default install lightweight. `mojap_metadata` will only error if someone tries to import a converter subclass without having the additional dependencies installed.

 ## Postgres Converter

-Postgres Converter provides the following functionality
+Postgres Converter provides the following functionality:

 1. Conenction to postgres database
 2. Extract the metadata from the tables